 Maestro Timothy Vernon conducts Spark to Flame

-Esteemed Maestro Timothy Vernon, Artistic Director of Pacific Opera Victoria and Conductor Laureate of Orchestra London. will be conducting the Orchestra for the evening.
+Founding Artistic Director of Pacific Opera Victoria and Conductor Laureate of Orchestra London, the esteemed Maestro Timothy Vernon returns to the Victoria Conservatory of Music’s Alix Goolden Performance Hall stage to, once again, conduct Spark to Flame.
+Timothy has always shown a great passion for working with young musicians and inspiring their artistic development, and as such has conducted the vast majority of Spark to Flame concerts over the past decade.
+His ongoing support of VCM students extends past these concerts to include leading masterclasses, adjudicating voice competitions, and supporting the VCM’s Opera Studio program.
 Maestro Vernon began teaching at the Faculty of Music, McGill University, and became conductor of the McGill Symphony Orchestra and associate director of Opera McGill in 1986.
-He has made regular guest appearances with opera companies and orchestras across Canada.
-He has performed frequently for the CBC and has acted as jurist for the Canada Council, the S.C.
-Eckhardt-Gramatté Competition, and the GPA Dublin International Piano Competition.
-In the early stages of his career, Maestro Vernon studied conducting from 1962-4 with Otto-Werner Mueller at the Victoria School (now Conservatory) of Music and was the VCM’s first graduate student in 1964!
+Over the years he has made many regular guest appearances with opera companies and orchestras across Canada.
+He is one of the VCM’s most cherished alumni who, in the early stages of his career, studied conducting with Otto-Werner Mueller at the Victoria School (now Conservatory) of Music, and was one the first students at the VCM when it opened in 1964!

 Phone: 250.386.5311 (Mon-Thurs 8:30am to 8:30pm, Fri 8:30am to 7pm, Sat 9:00am to 4:00pm)

 1. Log into your Online Banking and click the link for INTERAC or EMAIL MONEY TRANSFER and send to [email protected].